carsonwoods/systems-programming-book/README.md

 ### Previewing your work

-There are two main commands that an author needs to know in order to preview their work locally.
+There are two main commands that an author needs to know to preview their work locally.

-Use the `runestone preview` command to locally compile your changes.
+Use the `runestone preview` command to compile your changes locally.
 Most warnings can be ignored.
 If the project does not build for whatever reason, please open an issue.

-Once the project has been build, start a local server using the `runestone serve` command.
+Once the project has been built, start a local server using the `runestone serve` command.
 The server is typically served at [https://localhost:8000](https://localhost:8000) when running.

-### Trouble shooting tips
+### Troubleshooting tips

 Here are some helpful tips if you find yourself getting stuck